matloff/omsi/README.md

 that separately.

-When you begin the exam, your very first action should be to click on Description.
+When you begin the exam, your very first action should be to click on **Description**.
 The instructor may have directions there that will make a night-and-day difference to your grade!
 So first take a few seconds to read this.

-Python and R won't be running in interactive mode here, so you must write explicit **print** operations.
+If your exam tests you on Python or R, remember that they won't be running in interactive mode here, so you must write explicit **print** operations.
 Graphical displays will not work, for the same reason.

-When you submit an answer, make sure the Success! window then pops up to confirm receipt.
+Keep in mind that you should get confirmation of these operations.
+When you submit an answer, for instance, the Success! window then pops up to confirm receipt, though as mentioned, this may not occur instantly.

 <h2>
 <a name="instructors">Directions for instructors</a>